 Claims due to misrepresentation

 The directors or officers of the company may show incorrect information in the financial statements of the company.
 Or they may hide important information about the company when entering into a contract with other parties.
-Moreover, they might lie about important facts of the company to third parties.
+Moreover, they might lie about important facts about the company to third parties.
 As a result, third parties may suffer a financial loss.
 Such cases are examples of misrepresentation for which the organization might face a lawsuit.
-Such misrepresentation-related claims are covered by the D&O insurance policy.
+Such misrepresentation-related claims are settled by the D&O insurance policy.